How You Can Tell if You're Drinking from a Dirty Beer Line: Signs of Contamination

 Routine Maintenance Procedures

 Routine maintenance is a vital component in the upkeep of beer lines.
-Establishments should follow a cleaning cycle based on industry standards, typically cleaning their beer lines every two weeks.
+Establishments should follow a based on industry standards, typically cleaning their beer lines every two weeks.
 It is the benchmark for optimal cleanliness and quality control.

-Cleaning Solutions and Equipment
+Beer Line Cleaning Solution and Equipment

 A comprehensive beer line cleaning solution requires specific cleaning solutions and equipment.
 Beer lines should be cleaned using a cleaning solution to ensure all organic material and microorganisms are eradicated.
 Equipment such as a recirculating pump, which allows for effective circulation of the cleaning solution, and safety glasses for protection are essential components of the cleaning apparatus.